- Corporate governance

-As required by the Commonwealth's Enhanced Performance Framework, the Office developed and publicly released its 2016–17 Corporate Plan (the Plan) in August 2016.
-The Plan framed the Office's strategic vision, objectives, deliverables and key performance measures for the next four years.
+As required by the Commonwealth's Enhanced Performance Framework, the Office developed and publicly released its 2017–18 Corporate Plan (the Plan) in August 2017.
+The Plan framed the Office's strategic vision, objectives, deliverables and key performance indicators for the next four years.

 Senior Leadership Group

 The Senior Leadership Group (SLG) is chaired by the Ombudsman and comprises the Deputy Ombudsman, Senior Assistant Ombudsmen and the Chief Operating Officer (COO).
 The SLG is the Office's overarching leadership and management committee and meets monthly to discuss and consider corporate governance, performance, resource allocation and operational issues.

 The Strategic Policy Board (SPB) is chaired by the Ombudsman and comprises the Deputy Ombudsman, Senior Assistant Ombudsmen and the COO.
 The SPB was established in March 2018, and meets monthly to consider the strategic priorities of the Office including consideration of public interest issues and business intelligence to inform the selection, prioritisation, scoping, resourcing, timing and delivery of strategic projects.
 The projects include own motion investigations, issues papers, submissions, products and targeted engagement activities by the Office in fulfilment of its statutory mandate.